 Admission: 600 yen

 Rengeoin Sanjusangendo is a temple in Kyoto, famed for its 1001 statues of Kannoin, the goddess of mercy.
-Note that you won't be able to take photos inside the temple, but it's too impressive to miss.
+Note that you won't be able to take photos inside the temple.
+As you arrive at the temple, you will be directed to the main hall where you need to take your shoes off.
+As with many temples in Kyoto, this is standard practice.

 Address: Japan, 〒605-0941 Kyoto Prefecture, Kyoto, Higashiyama Ward, Sanjusangendomawari